Definitions of Business Intelligence

-Wayne Eckerson used this rather simple concept a few weeks ago: "BI consists of two diametrically opposed activities: top-down, metrics-driven reporting, and dashboarding where you know in advance what things you want to monitor, and bottom-up, ad hoc analysis to answer unanticipated questions."
+Wayne Eckerson used this rather simple concept: "BI consists of two diametrically opposed activities: top-down, metrics-driven reporting, and dashboarding where you know in advance what things you want to monitor, and bottom-up, ad hoc analysis to answer unanticipated questions."

 The BeyeNetwork published an article by Larry English where he emphasizes that "Business Intelligence requires information quality."
 English goes on to propose this definition of BI: "The ability of an enterprise to act effectively through the exploitation of its human and information resources."

 The Toolbox blog posed the question to professional LinkedIn users, and generated many interesting and insightful responses.
 I think Bill Cabiró's response illustrates the potential of operational BI.
 He states BI is "Getting the right information to the right people at the right time."